Journey

 Overview of Canon USA Intellectual Property department

-Canon USA's Intellectual Property department (Canon USA IP) is located in Melville, NY, and Irvine, CA. It is composed of local members and expatriates (expats) from Japan.
+Canon U.S.A., Inc.’s Intellectual Property department (Canon USA IP) is located in Melville, NY, and Irvine, CA. It is composed of local members and expatriates (expats) from Japan.
 Our department has two main responsibilities: providing counsel for Canon Group's patent acquisition in the United States and leading IP activities corresponding to business stages of each project to protect new businesses launched by Canon USA and America's group companies.
-In 2021, these activities resulted in the highest number of issued patents among United States in-house intellectual property departments*.
+In 2024, these activities resulted in the highest number of issued patents among United States in-house intellectual property departments*.

 As a place where IP staff can grow